itavero/homebridge-z2m/README.md

 Please try to provide enough (background) information.

 ## Installation
-> Note: at the moment this plugin is not yet published.
-Instructions below will apply once it is published, or you have to install it manually from the Git repository.
+> ⚠️ This plugin is still under active development.
+Things might break between release.

 First of all, make sure you have [zigbee2mqtt](https://www.zigbee2mqtt.io) setup correctly.
 Without a working zigbee2mqtt installation, this plugin won't be able to do much for you.

 The easiest way to install this plugin and configure this plugin, is by using [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x).
 On the _Plugins_ tab, look for `z2m` or `zigbee2mqtt` and hit the _Install_ button.
 After that you can configure the plugin settings via the same page.

-An alternative way is to manually call `npm i -g homebridge-z2m` (⚠️TBD) and add the configuration to the `platforms` array of your Homebridge `config.json`.
+An alternative way is to manually call `npm i -g homebridge-z2m` and add the configuration to the `platforms` array of your Homebridge `config.json`.

 ### Configuration ⚙️
 The bare minimum configuration looks like this: